zkw105/dta/README.md

 # Children's Story Generator

-An AI-powered application that automatically creates children's stories with beautiful illustrations.
+An AI-powered application that automatically creates children's stories with beautiful illustrations

 ## Features